ObjectiveSubject/oakland-pattern-portfolio/docs/developers.md

 ---

 <div class="about-that">
-	<p>This page contains docs about code guidelines, page layout, and high level info about the Oakland design system as it pertains to web development.</p>
+	<p>This page contains docs about code guidelines, page layout, and high level info about the Oakland design system as it pertains to web development.
+At the end of this page are some utility classes.</p>
 </div>

 ---